saropa/saropa_dart_utils/code.of.conduct.md

 *(a)* 🌍 Ensure a supportive environment where everyone feels safe and respected.
 Recognize and address different types of bullying, including verbal, physical, social, cyberbullying, and constructive dismissal.

-*(a)* 🤝 Embrace and celebrate diversity in all its forms, including religion, sexual orientation, age, disabilities, medical needs, and family responsibilities.
+*(b)* 🤝 Embrace and celebrate diversity in all its forms, including religion, sexual orientation, age, disabilities, medical needs, and family responsibilities.
 Acknowledge and celebrate cultural events and holidays to foster team unity.

-*(b)* 🎉 Be aware of cultural differences and public holidays in different regions.
+*(c)* 🎉 Be aware of cultural differences and public holidays in different regions.
 Acknowledge and celebrate cultural events and holidays to foster team unity.

-*(b)* 🔍 Promote an inclusive culture where diversity is viewed as a strength, fostering innovation and creativity, while promptly addressing and taking action against any form of bullying.
+*(d)* 🔍 Promote an inclusive culture where diversity is viewed as a strength, fostering innovation and creativity, while promptly addressing and taking action against any form of bullying.
 Show respect and understanding for cultural variations in working styles and communication.

 ### 7.6 Honesty with Stakeholders